MTalebi/optimize-functions/README.md

 - Parsing advanced LaTeX with complex symbols might fail.
 Simple expressions work best.
 - For higher than 3 variables, only numeric results are shown (no advanced plots).
 - The PSO method is emulated with `differential_evolution` + a local BFGS refine, but no classic particle swarm approach is provided by default.

-This structure should serve as a solid starting point for a straightforward, professional Streamlit app with separate utilities (`utils.py`) and main application logic (`main.py`), plus a descriptive `README.md`.
-Feel free to adjust or extend any parts as needed for your specific use case.